Weber Shandwick Now Anchors Omnicom's PR Stack

 Services

-Weber Shandwick operates across earned media, corporate communications, crisis and issues management, healthcare communications, public affairs, employee engagement, consumer marketing, digital and social, and AI-driven communications.
-The firm has built dedicated centers around women's health, AI strategy (Weber I/O), corporate affairs (Weber Advisory), and creative production (Weber Create).
+Weber Shandwick operates across earned media, corporate communications, crisis and issues management, healthcare communications, public affairs, employee engagement, consumer marketing, and digital and social.
+The firm has built dedicated centers around women's health, technology services (Weber I/O), corporate affairs (Weber Advisory), and creative production (Weber Create).

 The Weber Shandwick Collective also encompasses sub-brands including Cappuccino, Flipside, KRC Research, Powell Tate, Prime, Resolute, Revive Health, That Lot, and United Minds.